Meet our Members

 Rick Paar

 Rick Paar taught psychology at Springfield College for thirty-three years.
 He has presented at local, national, and international conferences on topics ranging from psychotherapy to chaos theory to play.
-His book, God Bless America and Breakfast Burritos to Go, is to be published in the fall of 2022.
+His book, God Bless American and Breakfast Burritos To Go was published in 2022.

 Anne Pinkerton